Italian authorities end search for cruise ship bodies

 The civil protection authority said conditions on the wreck had made it impossible for divers to continue working safely in the underwater sections of the 290-metre long vessel.

-The decision had been finalized after the families of the 15 people still unaccounted for had been informed.
+The decision had been finalised after the families of the 15 people still unaccounted for had been informed.

 "We know there is a sequence of orders that has to be given before the evacuation.
 Some of these orders were given, but we are not certain of the timing or who gave them," CEO Pierluigi Foschi said.